UAlbany in the High School Science Research Invitational Symposium

 Registration

-UHS Science Research in the High School teachers and students are invited to participate in the UAlbany in the High School Science Research Symposium, showcasing the best in science from high schools across New York State.
+UHS Science Research in the High School teachers and students are invited to participate in the UAlbany in the High School Science Research Invitational Symposium, showcasing the best in science from high schools across New York State.

 Students and teachers have a lot to gain from the symposium experience.
 The level of science achieved by the student presenters is remarkable.
 Attending the symposium is one of the best ways to interest and motivate young, new-to-research students to pursue scientific study.

-Presenters must be registered for UAlbany in the High School credit through the University at Albany.
+All student presenter candidates must be registered for UAlbany in the High School credit through the University at Albany.

 Please refer to the guidelines, forms, and criteria needed to participate as presenters or attendees.
 It is important that the guidelines are followed precisely.
 Student presenters should review the entire website for a full understanding of what is expected of them and how the content and presentation of their research will be judged.

-Registration fee of $48 per person.
+Registration fee = $50 per person.

 All attendees will be registered for the full day’s activities and meals.

-Payment should be mailed to:
+Payment should be mailed to the following address:

 UHS Attn: Leslie Hayner